 Almost everyone finds themselves in tough financial situations occasionally.
-Using apps that loan you money could be a way forward towards more short-term stability.
-Here are eight to explore.
+Using apps that loan you money could be a way forward toward more short-term stability.
+Apps like Lenme and SoLo Funds are the most popular, but here are eight different options to explore.

 A financial emergency could make waiting for your paycheck feel agonizing.
 Earnin is an app that removes that delay.

 It loans you money by tracking the hours you already worked, then deducting the amount you used from the check once you get it.
 The app is like the high-tech equivalent of asking a friend to loan you money and promising you’ll pay it back from an upcoming check.

 Dave is unlike some of the apps that loan you money because it primarily functions as a budgeting app and online bank account.
 You can use the app to find cash machines, send checks to pay for bills and build your credit.

 If you need cash quickly, the app can give you up to $100 with 0% interest.
 The amount comes from your next paycheck.

 3. SoLo Funds

 SoLo Funds is an app with a mobile marketplace that connects people in need of loans with those who are ready to lend.
 Borrowers can set their terms for paying back the money received, which helps them stick to a realistic schedule.